Marina Anderson

-Harvesting & food preservation, carving, weaving, beading, fur & skin sewing and storytelling are traditional Haida and Tlingít skills utilized to strengthen the health of the current and next generations.
+Raised on her people's original homelands and waters, Marina centers traditional harvesting, food preservation, carving, weaving, beading, fur & skin sewing and storytelling in her life and utilizes these traditional Haida and Tlingít skills to strengthen the health of the current and next generations.

 Leadership and Public Service